• The Same Transaction, Two Viewpoints

 Industry and Cultural Habits

-• B2B services — “invoice” dominates; ties to AP and PO processes.
+• B2B services — “invoice” dominates; ties to AP and purchase order processes.

 Accounting Software Language